 In 2017 Andre was granted a sabbatical to study in the General Management Program at Harvard Business School.
 This course provided him with valuable insights in the areas of leadership and strategic direction which are key components of his current position as Head of School.

-Andre lives to Singapore with his wife Jodie and two young children, Jaxon and Remi who both attend AIS.
+Andre lives in Singapore with his wife Jodie and two young children, Jaxon and Remi who both attend AIS.

 Dr Edward Groughan

 Dr Edward Groughan commenced as Principal of AIS in July 2017.
 He is no stranger to the world of international education, having been a Principal at four well-regarded schools across Australia and Asia (Pulteney Grammar School and Pedare Christian College in South Australia; Matthew Flinders Anglican College in Queensland and Dulwich College in Shanghai).

 Eddie’s teaching career began at the Sydney Grammar School where he taught Science and Physical Education from K-12.
 He has also been a Deputy Headmaster at Aquinas College, and a Head of Sport at the Hale School in Perth, Western Australia.

 In his academic endeavours, Eddie holds a Doctoral degree in educational history with a thesis on the social effects of the Great War.
 His university association includes a year, as an Associate Professor, teaching and devising units of study in a Master’s of Educational Leadership program at the Australian Catholic University.

 Eddie believes that learning is a means to self-fulfilment.
 As an insight to the belief, Eddie was a late starter to study beyond school, gaining a Diploma of Physical Education at the age of thirty before progressing to a Doctorate over the subsequent fourteen years.